New pain problem

 Low back pain is a very common symptom in people.
 It is thought that 80% of people will experience an episode in their lifetime and that at any given time about 15% of people are experiencing low back pain symptoms.
 There is no specific cause of low back pain.
 Some people will describe doing something to cause their symptoms but for most people the symptoms will come on out of the blue.

 The pain is usually related to irritation of soft tissues in your low back.
-There are over 100 distinct soft tissues in your low back so establishing which one is causing the problem is usually not possible.
+There are over 100 distinct soft tissues in your low back so establishing which one is causing the problem is usually not possible or beneficial to recovery.
 Soft tissues follow a fairly uniform process of recovering from irritation (which usually takes 4-12 weeks) so most episodes will clear themselves up over this time.

 The best advice is to stay active.